kevin-grieco/starter-hugo-academic-KG/content/authors/admin/_index.md

 ---
 I am a PhD Candidate in political science at UCLA where I am currently a 2023 Keck Graduate Fellow.
 I will be a predoctoral fellow at the [Local Government Revenue Initiative](https://logri.org/) starting in September 2023.

-I study the political economy of development, with a focus on Sub-Saharan Africa.
+I study the political economy of development, primarily in Sub-Saharan Africa.
 My current work focuses on fiscal capacity and traditional political institutions and I use methods of causal inference to address these topics.
-My reserach has been supported by the [International Growth Centre](https://www.theigc.org/) and the [International Centre for Tax and Development](https://www.ictd.ac/).
+My research has been supported by the [International Growth Centre](https://www.theigc.org/) and the [International Centre for Tax and Development](https://www.ictd.ac/).
 I was a [C. Lowell Harris Dissertation Fellow](https://www.lincolninst.edu/c-lowell-harriss-dissertation-fellows-2021-2022) and I received a UCLA Dissertation Year Fellowship.

 {style="text-align: justify;"}